 A node is a Rust struct annotated with #[cerulion_node(...)] paired with an adjacent impl block annotated with #[cerulion_node_impl].
-The macros generate a <Name>Entry wrapper, a NodeEntry implementation, and cdylib FFI symbols.
+Together they turn your struct into a node that cerulion node build compiles and cerulion graph run loads β you never call the generated code yourself.

 Import everything from the prelude: